OSGeo/grass/CONTRIBUTING.md

 ### Pull request

-When you push, GitHub will respond back in in command line to tell you what URL to use to create a pull request.
-You can follow that URL or you can go any time later to your fork on GitHub, display the branch `new-feature`, and GitHub will show you are button to create a pull request.
+When you push, GitHub will respond back in the command line to tell you what URL to use to create a pull request.
+You can follow that URL or you can go any time later to your fork on GitHub, display the branch `new-feature`, and GitHub will show you button to create a pull request.

 ### After creating a pull request